 That’s why Perimeter Institute has created the free “Forces of Nature” poster series.
 In February 2021, the collection grew with the addition of Rosalind Franklin, Bibha Chowdhuri, and Hedy Lamarr.
 Download your posters here!

-Escape the forces of nature museum
+Escape the museum

 In this free online escape room activity, you are accidentally locked in the Forces of Nature Museum after it closes, and will need to solve a series of challenges to escape!
 The puzzles require logic and creativity; advanced mathematical skills are not required but the youngest members of your household might prefer these colouring pages instead.
 Play the online version or download the classroom edition.